-In other words...
 You have the right to meet and talk with people in private.

 Because this is your home, you can invite your family, friends, or anyone else to visit you.
-You get to choose who visits you.
-Your family or substitute decision-maker might not want certain people to visit you and might even tell the home not to let them visit you.
-But neither they nor the home can stop anyone from visiting you if you wish to see them.
+You get to choose who visits and when.
+Your family or substitute decision-maker might not want certain people to visit you.
+They might even tell the home not to let this person visit.
+In most situations, neither they nor the home can stop someone from visiting you, if you want to see them.
+If this happens, get legal advice.